 Engaging Activities to Keep Your Puppy Occupied

 Engaging your puppy in activities that keep their minds occupied can help prevent boredom and excessive anxiety.
-Some examples include puzzle toys, dispensers, and interactive games that require problem-solving skills.
+Some examples include puzzle toys, treat dispensers, and interactive games that require problem-solving skills.
 These activities can help redirect your puppy's focus and provide mental stimulation.

 Enrichment Toys for Mental Stimulation

 Enrichment toys are specifically designed to stimulate a puppy's mind and provide entertainment.
-These toys often involve hiding treats or your puppy to solve a puzzle to access their food.
+These toys often involve hiding treats or challenging your puppy to solve a puzzle to access their food.
 By keeping your puppy mentally engaged, enrichment toys can help alleviate separation anxiety by providing a positive distraction.

 Socialization with Other Dogs and People

 Socialization plays a crucial role in preventing separation anxiety in puppies.
-By exposing your puppy to other dogs and people, attending organized playdates, classes, and exposing them to different environments and experiences, you can help your puppy become more confident and reduce their reliance on you.
+By exposing your puppy to other dogs and people, attending organized playdates, obedience classes, and exposing them to different environments and experiences, you can help your puppy become more confident and reduce their reliance on you.

 Organized Puppy Playdates